Jessica-Pan/TCQ_website/README.md

 ## Additional Features

 - uploading an image into the question
-- mulple parts per question
 - inputting a list of team names for a game

 ## What you need to change

-- Add a favicon to your website at the path client/dist/favicon.ico
+- Add a favicon to your website at the path client/dist/favicon.icon
-- Update website title in client/dist/index.html

 ## Socket stuff